 Gay Nightlife in Copenhagen

-We are not even sure where to start as the wild gay nightlife in Copenhagen took us by surprise!
+We are not even sure where to start, as the wild gay nightlife in Copenhagen took us by surprise!
 Sure it is not the best in Europe, but Gay Copenhagen is up there and has far more than we expected for a city of this size!

-If you become as overwhelmed as we were, the only thing you need to know is that Studiestræde and the surrounding streets in the old Latin Quarter (near the City Hall) is the unofficial Copenhagen gay area and the hub of LGBT nightlife here …but by no means the only place to spend the night with your global queer family.
+If you become as overwhelmed as we were, the only thing you need to know is that Studiestræde and the surrounding streets in the old Latin Quarter (near the City Hall) are the unofficial Copenhagen gay area and the hub of LGBT nightlife here …but by no means the only place to spend the night with your global queer family.

-If none of these gay venues seem for you, remember many gays in Copenhagen don’t feel the need to segregate themselves to the ‘gay ghetto’, and because Copenhagen’s nightlife is very openminded, you can meet people everywhere you go.
+If none of these gay venues seem for you, remember many gays in Copenhagen don’t feel the need to segregate themselves to the ‘gay ghetto’, and because Copenhagen’s nightlife is very open-minded, you can meet people everywhere you go.

 No matter how you choose to explore Gay Copenhagen, you are unlikely to experience any issues in what is one of the most gay-friendly cities in Europe.